Beyond-ML-Labs/BeyondML/README.md

 ## Changing to BeyondML

-<span style="color:red">Please be advised that the MANN package is going to be deprecated after version 0.3.0 and will be moved to the `beyondml` package in PyPi.
-For future releases, please alter your code to utilize the `beyondml` package.</span>
+**Please be advised that the MANN package is going to be deprecated after version 0.3.0 and will be moved to the `beyondml` package in PyPi.
+For future releases, please alter your code to utilize the `beyondml` package.**

 ## Installation